+86 4008783488

 Step-by-Step Guide on the PCB Manufacturing Process

-The manufacturing of PCBs is a complex process that involves several critical steps.
+The manufacturing of PCB is a complex process that involves several critical steps.
 Each stage is crucial for ensuring the quality and functionality of the final product.
 Here’s a detailed look at these steps:

 1. Design and Output: The PCB design is finalized using computer-aided design (CAD) software, which generates detailed layout data.
 This data is then used to create a production file that guides the manufacturing process.